LoganJFisher/TeXSend/README.md

-## This userscript adds a "TeX" button to the action bar at the top of an open email on https://mail.google.com.
-When clicked, this causes TeX code to toggle between compiled and plain text states.
+## This userscript adds a "TeX" button to the action bar at the top of an open email on Gmail.
+When clicked, this causes LaTeX code to toggle between compiled and plain text states.

-Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
+Almost everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
 That includes all standard equation elements, matrices, arrays, and lots more.
+The only exceptions require `trust` to be enabled (planned) or `strict` to be disabled (planned).

+> [!IMPORTANT]
-It should be noted that this does not change the actual content of the email in any way.
+> This does not change the actual content of the email in any way.
 As such, the compiled LaTeX is only on your end.
 The recipient of an email will also need to be running this userscript in order to compile on their end.

+> [!WARNING]
+> This does not currently support email drafts or split views.
 ---
 ### Installation Guide: